arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 ### Zip

-In similar fashion to `traverse`, all `zip` methods have been deprecated in favor of the DSL, and it _should_ be possible to migrate automatically using Kotlin & IntelliJ's `ReplaceWith`.
+In a similar fashion to `traverse`, all `zip` methods have been deprecated in favor of the DSL, and it _should_ be possible to migrate automatically using Kotlin & IntelliJ's `ReplaceWith`.
 The rationale behind deprecating `zip` was that it's behavior is now duplicated by the `bind` method, and since the DSLs are now fully `inline` it makes `zip` redundant.
 Working with `zip` requires dealing with the _arity-n_ problem, which means that the `zip` method is only defined for `9 arguments` in Arrow but can be defined for any `n` number of arguments.
 The DSL, and `bind`, don't suffer from this problem, and it's possible to use `bind` with any number of arguments thus getting rid of this problem.
 See [this question on StackOverflow](https://stackoverflow.com/questions/72782045/arrow-validation-more-then-10-fields/72782420#72782420).